Timpanogos Regional Hospital

-Timpanogos Regional Hospital is a hospital located in Orem, Utah, United States.
+Timpanogos Regional Hospital is a full-service 122-bed hospital located in Orem, Utah, United States.
 It is part of the MountainStar Healthcare system, which is a division of HCA Healthcare.
 Columbia Hospital Corporation (which later merged with HCA) opened the hospital in 1998.
+It is certified by the Centers for Medicare & Medicaid Services (CMS) and is recognized as Utah County's only Top 100 performing hospital, serving over 30,000 patients per year with a staff of over 900 physicians, medical personnel, and volunteers.